rangle/ngCourse2/handout/routing/routeconfig.md

-# RouteConfig #
+# Defining Routing for a Component (RouteConfig) #

 The `@RouteConfig` decorator is used to define the routing for the component.
-This is where we can set up the expected paths, the components we want to use, and what we want our application to understand them as.
-To use `@RouteConfig`, you decorate a class with it, and provide an array containing a [Route Definition Object](#route-definition-object).
+This is where we can set up the expected paths, the components we want to use and what we want our application to understand them as.
+To use `@RouteConfig`, you decorate a class with it and provide an array containing a [Route Definition Object](#route-definition-object).

 Below is the sample RouteConfig defined in the main application component: